 Visit the DMV FAQs on Failure to Pay Violations for more information.

-For a free legal consultation, call (310) 928-9347
+For a free legal consultation, call (310) 896-2723

 Driving With a Suspended or Revoked License

 Sometimes people risk driving with a suspended or revoked license because it’s a choice between breaking the law or getting fired from their job for not showing up.

 Difference Between a Suspended License and a Revoked License

 In both cases, the DMV has taken away your driving privileges.
 In the case of a suspended license, you can get your license back after the suspension without much trouble.
-With a revoked license, the DMV completely cancelled your license.
-In that case, it will take a lot longer and a lot more work to get your license back.
+With a revoked license, the DMV completely canceled your license.

 Here’s a little more detailed information:

 When your license is suspended, it is generally suspended for a specific time – say 6 months to a year.
 Once the suspension period is over, you can apply to the DMV to get it reinstated.
-The court may have imposed other conditions you have to meet as well, such as enrolling in traffic school.
+The court may have imposed other conditions you must meet as well, such as enrolling in traffic school.

 When you have a revoked license, the revocation is often described as “permanent,” but there is usually a way to get driving privileges again.
 But be prepared to put in more time and effort.
 You’ll have to complete your entire sentence and probation period, and any other requirements set by the court.
 This can take years.

-Contact a Lawyer for a FREE Consultation
+Contact us for a FREE Consultation